What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 It’s an overused anthem, but it’s on point.
 When SHTF, you gotta believe and rely on yourself to get out of sticky situations.

-If you’re often reliant on others, here are a few tips on how you can learn to be independent:
+If you’re often reliant on others, here are a few tips you can practice to be more independent:

 - Be more self-aware.
 Take time to assess yourself.
 How you respond to stress affects the people around you.

-- Try to look at things from different perspectives.
+- Try looking at things from different perspectives.
 Open your mind to other possibilities.

-- Be more in control.
+- Take control.
 The decisions you make will determine your course in life.

 - Fend for yourself when the going gets tough.

 Survivalists aren’t born quitters.
-Believing in yourself is a simple mental conditioning exercise that could make a difference.
-When you trust in your capability to take action in an emergency, there’s no doubt you’ll prevail.
+Believing in yourself is a simple mental conditioning exercise that could make a difference in developing a survival mindset.
+There’s no doubt you’ll prevail when you trust in your capability to take action in an emergency.

 We know it sounds like some woo-woo advice, but trust us.
 These exercises can help you develop self-reliance and resilience—two major traits you need to have if you wanna survive.